jasonhilton/viz_weekly/README.md

     keep_md: TRUE
 ---

+# Visualising weekly mortality data using polar graphs

 Code for the Paper "Visualising Weekly Mortality Data using Polar Graphs

 The paper itself is available [here](https://jasonhilton.github.io/viz_weekly/paper/Viz_weekly.html).

-This repo provides the code needed for producing the above paper.
+This repo provides the code needed for producing the paper.

 The repository is designed so that the results can be reproduced by running a series of R scripts.